reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 }

 ````
-Here the `Cache-Control` header is responsible for caching requests for the configured `maxAge`
+**Here the `Cache-Control` header is responsible for caching requests for the configured `maxAge`
-Next we add this interceptor as a network interceptor and define an OkHttp cache in the client configuration
+Next we add this interceptor as a network interceptor and define an OkHttp cache in the client configuration.**
 ````java
         Cache cache = new Cache(new File("cache"), 10 * 1024 * 1024);
         OkHttpClient.Builder httpClientBuilder = new OkHttpClient.Builder()